-- In women who wish to become pregnant, the high risk of thromboembolic complications with a mechanical prosthesis during pregnancy-whatever the anticoagulant regimen used-and the low risk of elective reoperation are incentives to consider a bioprosthesis, despite the rapid occurrence of SVD in this age group [207]. - Quality of life issues and informed patient preferences must also be taken into account.
+- Bioprostheses should be considered in patients whose life expectancy is lower than the presumed durability of the bioprosthesis, particularly if comorbidities may necessitate further surgical procedures, and in those with increased bleeding risk.
+Although SVD is accelerated in chronic renal failure, poor long-term survival with either type of prosthesis and an increased risk of complications with mechanical valves may favour the choice of a bioprosthesis in this situation. - In women who wish to become pregnant, the high risk of thromboembolic complications with a mechanical prosthesis during pregnancy-whatever the anticoagulant regimen used-and the low risk of elective reoperation are incentives to consider a bioprosthesis, despite the rapid occurrence of SVD in this age group.207 - Quality of life issues and informed patient preferences must also be taken into account.
 The inconvenience of oral anticoagulation can be minimized by self-management of the therapy.
-Although bioprosthetic recipients can avoid long-term use of anticoagulation, they face the possibility of deterioration in functional status due to SVD and the prospect of reoperation if they live long enough. - During mid-term follow-up, certain patients receiving a bioprosthetic valve may develop another condition requiring oral anticoagulation (AF, stroke, peripheral arterial disease and others).
+Although bioprosthetic recipients can avoid long-term use of anticoagulation, they face the possibility of deterioration in functional status due to SVD and the prospect of reoperation if they live long enough.

+• During mid-term follow-up, certain patients receiving a bioprosthetic valve may develop another condition requiring oral anticoagulation (AF, stroke, peripheral arterial disease and others).

-The impact of valve prosthesis-patient mismatch in the aortic position supports the use of a prosthesis with the largest possible effective orifice area, although the use of in vitro data and the geometric orifice area lacks reliability [208].
-If the valve prosthesis-patient ratio is expected to be <0.65 cm/m BSA, enlargement of the annulus to allow placement of a larger prosthesis may be considered [209].
+The impact of valve prosthesis-patient mismatch in the aortic position supports the use of a prosthesis with the largest possible effective orifice area, although the use of in vitro data and the geometric orifice area lacks reliability.
+208 If the valve prosthesis-patient ratio is expected to be $<\!0.65\,\mathrm{cm^2/m^2}$ BSA, enlargement of the annulus to allow placement of a larger prosthesis may be considered.
+209